 What names come to mind when you think of German Romantic composers?
 Schumann?
 Mendelssohn?
 Schubert?
 If you mean Robert, Felix, and Franz, you may want to think again.

 In German Romantics, The Pleiades Project presents three miniseries based on the Lieder of German Romantic composers Clara Schumann, Louise Reichardt, and Fanny Mendelssohn.
-For our first installment, join us for German Romantics: Clara, where we follow our protagonist as she reconciles with the end of a relationship.
-Through her vibrant fantasies, she considers the good, the bad, and the romantic in life.

 The Pleiades Project is challenging how we define the “German Romantics” by insisting that we not forget the women.

 Pleiades | 24 is a video project adapted from a famous collection of twenty-four Baroque tunes which are often assigned as first songs to beginner voice students.

 Although most singers regard this collection with a mixture of embarrassment and nostalgia, we believe that the 24 Italian Songs & Arias deserve to be re-considered and re-imagined as a timeless device for telling contemporary women’s stories through both music and film.

 Ultimately, this project will include five seasons.
 At the conclusion of filming this series The Pleiades Project will have showcased the diverse work of 30 female artists, including singers, directors, editors, choreographers, and fine artists.